janhq/jan/README.md

 ## Authors and Acknowledgments

-Created by jan.
+Created by Jan.
 Thanks to all contributors who have helped to improve this project.

-## Support and Contact
+## Contact

-For support or to report issues, please email support@jan.ai.
+For support: please file a Github ticket
+For questions: join our Discord [here](https://discord.gg/FTk2MvZwJH) For long form inquiries: please email hello@jan.ai